CHIA-AN-YANG/Restaurant-List/readme.md

 ## Usage

 The npm used in this project is **7.6.3**.
 This project is built under **Node.js v15.10.0** runtime environment, with Express framework.
+### Start
 To start it on local server, simply run the app.js file with `node` command in CLI:

 ```bash
 node app.js